leynier/gateways-net/README.md

 This information must be stored in the database.

-When storing a gateway, any field marked as ìto be validatedî must be validated and an error returned if it is invalid.
+When storing a gateway, any field marked as ‚Äúto be validated‚Äù must be validated and an error returned if it is invalid.

 Also, no more that 10 peripheral devices are allowed for a gateway.